xdoko01/pgRPG/README.md

     - the other processor that handles destroyed entities handles it `HandleDestroyedEntitiesProcessors`

 ### Component classes are using engine for translation of alias to id - get rid of those back referencing
-  - at the moment, during initiation `import pyrpg.core.engine` is importing also `pyrpg.components` which is importing all components, even those that are again importing `pyrpg.core.engine`.
+  - at the moment, during initiation `import pgrpg.core.engine` is importing also `pgrpg.components` which is importing all components, even those that are again importing `pgrpg.core.engine`.
 This is probably why this is cyclic import and I would like to get rid of this in order to keep the loose coupling.
   - WHY? to translate entity alias to entity id.
 Entity alias is stored in `engine.alias_to_entity` dictionary.
-This can be omitted by implementing translation from entity alias to entity id in `create_component` method that is part of `pyrpg.core.ecs.components` package init code.
+This can be omitted by implementing translation from entity alias to entity id in `create_component` method that is part of `pgrpg.core.ecs.components` package init code.
   - Component function `has_weapon.create_projectile` was using `engine` reference for creation of new entities that were representing projectiles.
 This functionality was moved to `generate_projectile_processor` and reference to `engine` removed from the component.
 As a side effect, the list of entities generated by the factory was moved from `HasWeapon` component to more generic `Factory` component.

 ### New functionality for displaying in-game windows
  - even pause window implemented as a dialog!

 ### Init scene created that is always loaded before any other scene
-  - This scene is **always** loaded on the pyRPG start and contains game definitions that are common for the whole game - first example is definition of PAUSE dialog.
+  - This scene is **always** loaded on the pgrpg start and contains game definitions that are common for the whole game - first example is definition of PAUSE dialog.
   - There is still possibility that scenes (game definitions) that are loaded later can overrule the *init* scene definitions by specifying its objects in *cleanup* section of the scene definition.

 ### Console configured to be available anytime, not only in game, and to display system messages
   - Console is always loaded and part of the game.
-Whether system messages are showed and console poped is determined by the parameter in `pyrpg.init` function called `cons_enabled`.
-Value of this parameter is stored as `pyrpg.show_cons_on_sys_msg` variable for further use.
+Whether system messages are showed and console poped is determined by the parameter in `pgrpg.init` function called `cons_enabled`.
+Value of this parameter is stored as `pgrpg.show_cons_on_sys_msg` variable for further use.
   - Console can be toggled from every game state by pressing `K_CONSOLE_TOGGLE` button.
   - Functions that are serving the console are executed in every game cycle for every game state.
 By doing so, we can achieve rolling-out effect even if the game state has no longer value `CONSOLE`.
   - In order to always keep the console transparent, a copy of a screen is taken once console is enabled, and blitted before the console.
-For capturing the game screen, new function has been introduced in `pyrpg.core.engine` module called `save_screen_copy()`.
+For capturing the game screen, new function has been introduced in `pgrpg.core.engine` module called `save_screen_copy()`.
 The function stores the copy of the screen in `pygame.core.engine.screen_copy` variable.
   - In order to disable any functional keys for controlling the game/menus when the console is enabled, new game state `CONSOLE` has been introduced.
 While being in this game state, only console is consuming all the inputs.
   - There is new function `pygame.main.update_console(text)`.
 The aim of this function is to be available for every part of the game to push system notifications to the console.
-In order to achieve that, reference to this function is stored in engine module as `pyrpg.core.engine.cons_update_fnc`.
-Every part of the game can then push text on console by calling `pyrpg.core.engine.cons_update_fnc(text)`.
-If this function is called and `pyrpg.show_cons_on_sys_msg` is set to `True`, console is forcefully displayed.
+In order to achieve that, reference to this function is stored in engine module as `pgrpg.core.engine.cons_update_fnc`.
+Every part of the game can then push text on console by calling `pgrpg.core.engine.cons_update_fnc(text)`.
+If this function is called and `pgrpg.show_cons_on_sys_msg` is set to `True`, console is forcefully displayed.
 If set to `False`, the message is written to the console but the console remains hidden.

 ### Showing the messages during the game (not stopping the game)- things like 'item picked', 'NPC died', 'new phase changed'
   - New global variable `engine.message_queue` stores message objects to be displayed (or any other action)